MPEG-2 Patents Have Expired - Slashdot

 The operation was a success, but the patent died.

 5 year limit for drugs as well.
-(Score:2)
+(Score:1)

 5 year limit for drugs as well.